Home

 You'll find Holiday specials, mid-winter getway packages, and other super-saving deals - often at discounts of 40-50% or more below summer prices.

-That's a really fantastic deal when you realize that the same room could set you back more than $400 per night in July and August!
+But, during off-season you can often find special offers at the "CBI" for around $200 per night.
+That's a really fantastic deal when you realize that the same room could set you back more than $500 per night in July and August!

 Question: